Recipe: Anna Jones’ Raw Thai Citrus Crunch Salad

 For the dressing:

-handful (about 3 1/2 ounces) cashew nuts, soaked overnight in water if you have time
+handful (about 3 1/2 ounces) raw cashew nuts, soaked overnight in water if you have time

-(3/4-inch) piece fresh ginger, peeled and roughly chopped
+(3/4-inch) piece fresh ginger, peeled and coarsely chopped

-1 medium red chile, seeded and finely chopped
+small red Thai chiles, seeded and finely chopped

 Use a vegetable peeler to peel the zucchini and carrots into ribbons and place them in a big bowl — it's okay to leave a little bit of the middle behind for the sake of your fingers.
-Shred the cabbage finely, slice the red pepper and scallions as finely as you can, and add to the bowl.
+Shred the cabbage finely, slice the red pepper and scallions as finely as you can, and add to the bowl; set aside.

-Now use a knife to peel the grapefruit and lime.
-Then with the knife, roughly cut out all the segments from both, leaving the pith and membrane behind.
-Put the segments into a bowl, then mash them up so you are left with little juicy jewels of lime and grapefruit.
-Add these to the big bowl, too.
+Use a knife and cut the peel from the grapefruit and limes.
+Cut out all the segments from both, leaving the pith and membrane behind.
+Place the segments in a medium bowl and mash them up so you are left with little juicy jewels of lime and grapefruit.
+Add to the bowl or vegetables.